 Programming in Finance and Economics II

-Good programming knowledge is a powerful tool for researchers and practitioners.
+Good knowledge of a programming language is a powerful tool for researchers and practitioners.
 It is also a valuable skill in the labor market.
 This course introduces the students to advanced and powerful programming techniques.
-Building upon the foundation of Programming in Finance and Economics I, this course expands the students' capabilities in R and features introductions to Python, MySQL, the Linux operating system and smart contracts.
+Building upon the foundation of Programming in Finance and Economics I, this course expands the students' capabilities in R and features introductions to Python, MySQL and the Linux operating system.